• Nov 24, 2023

 Having this much time is like having a safety net.
 If unexpected things come up in your life or you find some topics really tough, you have extra time to handle them without feeling rushed.

-Remember, preparing for this exam is more like a long-distance race than a sprint.
+Remember, USMLE preparation is more like a long-distance race than a sprint.
 So, take your time, make a good USMLE steps timeline, and stick to it.
 It'll make your journey to success on the USMLE Step 1 much smoother.

 Things to know before USMLE Step 1

-Before planning for the USMLE test, one needs to understand some things that are very important.
+Before planning for the USMLE test, one needs to understand some very important concepts.

 • Step 1 is more like a marathon than a sprint.